Search

 Laksha pradakshina bhumyaha Kumbhsnanen tafalam

-The Snan Parva or Bathing Dates for Ardh Kumbha, Allahabad 2007 have been announced as:
+The Snan Parva or Bathing Dates for Maha Kumbha, Allahabad 2013 were:

 This festival is celebrated throughout India.
 It is the first of the major bathing days.
-The steady march of pilgrims will have begun.
-At the camps in the Akhadas, the sadhus will be there in strength.
+The steady march of pilgrims had begun.
+At the camps in the Akhadas, the sadhus were there in strength.
 A time of anusthan.

 The fifth day of the bright half of the lunar month traditionally marks the beginning of spring in North India.
 A profusion of yellow, the colour associated with the festival, amidst the pilgrims.
 Prayers for a good harvest, prayers for the bountiful blessings of the Gods.

-The silvery moon of Magha will glitter over the sangam of the sacred Ganga, Yamuna and the subtle Saraswati, otherwise called the mythological river.
-The trail of departing pilgrims will soon obliterate the footprints of those remianing.
+The silvery moon of Magha glittered over the sangam of the sacred Ganga, Yamuna and the subtle Saraswati, otherwise called the mythological river.
+The trail of departing pilgrims will soon obliterate the footprints of those remaining.

 The Great Night of Shiva, when devotees of Lord Shiva worship him with incalculable reverence.
 The final bathing date that marks the end of yet another Kumbha at Prayag.